acidtone/code-journal/README.md

     - sveltekit@next
     - mdsvex@0.10
 ```
+- User stories:
+    - As a learner, I want to save a great tutorial I just found, so that I can easily find it later.
+    - As a tutor, I want to collect a library of learning materials, so that I can easily assign homework to my clients.
+    - As a teacher, I want to filter out old tutorials, so that my students don't get confused by references to older syntax.
+    - As a school, I want to filter for tutorials by technology, so that I can quickly generate materials for a particular course/program.
 - Could also do the same thing with CSS properties, HTML elements and JS features?
 - How do you host it?
     - Could it be a file database? markdown with front matter?